There are 14 elementary schools in Bellingham, all with full-time kindergarten programs. Kindergarten registration begins in March every year.

 Children must be 5 before Sept.
 1 to attend kindergarten.
 Kindergarten tours and open houses begin in May.
-Check with your school office for early entrance opportunities.
-Click here to locate your neighborhood school.
+Locate your neighborhood school.

 Kindergarten First Day of School